This article helps you choose a home loan that is suitable for your personal situation.

 Fixed rate loan

-The only reason a borrower may choose a fixed rate home loan if both of the following conditions are true:
+The only reason a borrower may choose a fixed-rate home loan when both of the following conditions are true:

 - the fixed loan rate is very close to floating rate loans for their loan amount